felixlu/awesome-stars/topics.md

 - [HKUDS/nanobot](https://github.com/HKUDS/nanobot) - Lightweight, open-source AI agent for your tools, chats, and workflows.
 - [NoeFabris/opencode-antigravity-auth](https://github.com/NoeFabris/opencode-antigravity-auth) - Enable Opencode to authenticate against Antigravity (Google's IDE) via OAuth so you can use Antigravity rate limits and access models like gemini-3-pro and claude-opus-4-5-thinking with your Google cr
 - [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex: The coding agent for tokenmaxxers;the one and only agent harness for complex codebases.
 For your Codex, for your OpenCode
-- [JerryZLiu/Dayflow](https://github.com/JerryZLiu/Dayflow) - The automatic work journal.
+- [JerryZLiu/Dayflow](https://github.com/JerryZLiu/Dayflow) - The automatic work journal/time tracker.
 Privately turns your screen into a timeline of what you actually accomplished.
 Open-source and local-first.
 - [danny-avila/LibreChat](https://github.com/danny-avila/LibreChat) - Enhanced ChatGPT Clone: Features Agents, MCP, Skills, DeepSeek, Anthropic, AWS, OpenAI, Responses API, Azure, Groq, o1, GPT-5, Mistral, OpenRouter, Vertex AI, Gemini, Artifacts, AI model switching, me
 - [XiaomingX/awesome-qwen-prompt-insight](https://github.com/XiaomingX/awesome-qwen-prompt-insight) - 🧠 世界上覆盖最全的优秀Qwen提示语大全，欢迎贡献你的提示词。🧠 The most comprehensive collection of excellent Qwen prompts in the world.
 Feel free to contribute your own prompts!
 - [voideditor/void](https://github.com/voideditor/void) -